sagarlimbu0/OCO2-OCO3/ARSET_2022_Training/README.md

 - **Accessing the OCO2/OCO3 Dataset:** It furnishes step-by-step instructions on how to access the OCO2/OCO3 dataset, ensuring that users can retrieve the requisite data effectively.
 - **Analysis of the OCO2/OCO3 Dataset Using Python:** The tutorial goes on to elucidate the process of conducting data analysis on the OCO2/OCO3 dataset through the utilization of Python.
 It outlines the necessary procedures and methodologies required for this task.
 - **Introductory Level:** Recognizing the diverse range of expertise among potential users, this tutorial is specifically tailored for individuals at an introductory level.
 It provides foundational information and avoids assuming prior knowledge, ensuring accessibility to a wider audience.
--**Visualization of a Single netCDF File:** One of the primary objectives of this tutorial is to enable users to visualize a single netCDF file within the OCO2/OCO3 dataset.
+- **Visualization of a Single netCDF File:** One of the primary objectives of this tutorial is to enable users to visualize a single netCDF file within the OCO2/OCO3 dataset.
 It provides clear, step-by-step guidance on how to achieve this task, emphasizing comprehensibility and ease of implementation.

 ## NASA ARSET: A Demonstration on how to Access and Visualize OCO-2/OCO-3 Data, Part 2/4
 ## POWER POINT PORTION